secondmind-labs/GPflux/docs/README.md

 # GPflux documentation

-The API reference (generated from docstrings) and Jupyter Notebook tutorials are automatically built by a Github action (see .github/workflows/deploy.yaml) on commit to `develop` and published to [https://prowler-io.github.io/gpflux/index.html](https://prowler-io.github.io/gpflux/index.html).
-TODO: update URL!
+The API reference (generated from docstrings) and Jupyter Notebook tutorials are automatically built by a Github action (see .github/workflows/deploy.yaml) on commit to `develop` and published to [https://secondmind-labs.github.io/GPflux/](https://secondmind-labs.github.io/GPflux/).

 ## Jupyter Notebooks